magland/simple_ans/README.md

 # simple_ans

-A Python package for Asymmetric Numeral Systems (ANS) encoding/decoding using a C++ implementation with pybind11.
+A Python package that provides lossless compression of integer datasets through [Asymmetric Numeral Systems (ANS)](https://ieeexplore.ieee.org/document/7170048), implemented in [C++](./simple_ans/cpp) with pybind11 bindings.

-The algorithm is based on [this guide](https://graphallthethings.com/posts/streaming-ans-explained/).
+The implementation is based on [this guide](https://graphallthethings.com/posts/streaming-ans-explained/).

 ## Installation